 Once you have determined that you would like to investigate this vocation further, you should contact the Director of Diaconal Formation.
 During an initial interview with the director, he will decide whether or not the diaconate might be a good fit for you.
 Assuming that you both decide to proceed, you become an Inquirer and the director will pass your contact information to the Deacon Information Committee of the Diaconal Assembly to continue meeting with you, either individually or with your wife, to answer any questions that you or your wife might have about the diaconate.

 The next step of the formation process is called Aspirancy.
 This stage usually lasts between 18 months and 2 years.
-During this time, the aspirant attends 10 course offerings from the Diocesan Department of Catechesis and Formation to prepare for the diaconal formation program.
+During this time, the aspirant attends 10 course offerings from the Diocesan Department of Catechesis and Evangelization to prepare for the diaconal formation program.

 After successfully completing the requirements of the Aspirancy stage, an aspirant desiring to continue the formation process completes a series of interviews and psychological testing designed to reinforce the mutual suitability of the aspirant and the diaconate.